 Dinner (& Nightlife) in Malasaña

 As your 48 hours in Madrid draw to a close, head into the trendy Malasaña neighborhood to end your trip on a high (and delicious) note.
 There are dozens of tapas bars in Malasaña to suit every taste and budget, whether you’re looking for old-school charm or contemporary glamour.

-If you’re still not ready for the night to end after a late Spanish-style dinner, stick around to experience Madrid’s legendary nightlife.
+If you’re still not ready for the second of your two nights in Madrid to end after dinner, stick around to experience Madrid’s legendary nightlife.
 Malasaña is one of the city’s top areas for drinks, dancing, and partying till dawn.
 Just be sure to stop for some late-night churros as you make your way back from the clubs!

 Other Things to Do in Madrid

 Got some time to spare?
-Here are some more great thing to do during 48 hours in Madrid (or more!).
+Here are some more great things to do during 48 hours in Madrid (or more).

 - Visit another one of the famous art museums—or get off the beaten path and explore one of Madrid’s lesser-known galleries and museums.

 - Enjoy a long, traditional Spanish lunch with plenty of wine at Botín, the oldest restaurant in the world!